HathorNetwork/hathor-explorer-service/text/0003-metadata-api.md

 # Motivation
 [motivation]: #motivation

-We need to have some data to be used on Public Explore and Wallets that can't be stored on the blockchain about Transactions, Tokens, Blocks and other things on Network.
+We need to have some data to be used on Public Explorer and Wallets that can't be stored on the blockchain about Transactions, Tokens, Blocks and other things on Network.
 So, we store somewhere else and retrieve them through MetadataAPI.
 This data can also be used by community as they please.